BitSmilez/inconvenio-webshop-product-service/README.md

-## Product Microservice
+# Product Microservice

-This is the Product Microservice, which is responsible for managing products.
-It provides a RESTful API to perform CRUD operations on products, search for products based on keywords, and filter products by category or sale status.
+This is the Product Microservice, responsible for managing product information and handling cart-related events.
+It provides a RESTful API to interact with the product catalog and integrates with a message queue for cart events.
 Features

-    Retrieve all products
-    Retrieve a product by its ID
-    Create a new product
-    Update an existing product
-    Delete a product by its ID
-    Find products based on keywords
-    Filter products by category
-    Filter products on sale
+    Manage product catalog
+    Publish events for add-to-cart, remove-from-cart, and update-cart Message queue integration

 Requirements